soumiknafiulferdous/Digital-Logic-Simulator/README.md

 ## Documentation

-1. Final Report: The project report is written to introduce the function of the software and to introduce all buttons and their actions.
+1. Final Report: A project report is written to introduce the function of the software and to introduce all buttons and their actions.
-2. Poster Presentation: A attractive poster has made to introduce and give clear concept of the simulator.
+2. Poster Presentation: A attractive poster has been made to introduce and give clear concept of the simulator.

 ## Features